TST Houston FAQ

 Are there restrictions for membership?

-There are no restrictions for joining The Satanic Temple national, however, there ARE several for becoming a member of the Houston Chapter.
+There are no restrictions for joining The Satanic Temple national, however, there ARE several for becoming a member of the Houston congregation.
 These local restrictions are put in place to ensure we cultivate a safe environment of Satanic values for our members.

 To be considered for membership a person must be: